-As a judge assigned to a Children's Court rotation since I took the bench, nearly all of the cases I have heard are statutorily confidential and every case is significant with respect to the impact on the children, families, victims and community members affected by the decisions I make.
-For example, I have frequently made decisions involving where children will live, who will raise them, whether parents are able to see their children, whether parents will retain or lose their parental rights, what parents need to do in order to have their children returned to them, what mental health interventions children and parents must receive, what consequences juveniles will face as a result their delinquent acts, whether to retain juveniles charged with delinquent acts in secure custody and incarcerate them when adjudicated delinquent, and whether juveniles should be prosecuted for their alleged crimes in juvenile or adult court.
-Many of the cases are emotionally charged, present complex evidentiary issues, and involve significant Constitutional rights and liberty interests.
+As a judge assigned to a children's court rotation, nearly all of the cases I heard are statutorily confidential and every case was significant with respect to the impact on the children, families, victims and community members affected by the decisions I made.
+For example, I frequently made decisions involving where children would live, who would raise them, whether parents would be able to see their children, whether parents would retain or lose their parental rights, what parents needed to do in order to have their children returned to them, what mental health interventions children and parents would receive, what consequences juveniles would face as a result their delinquent acts, whether to retain juveniles charged with delinquent acts in secure custody and incarcerate them when adjudicated delinquent, and whether juveniles would be prosecuted for their alleged crimes in juvenile or adult court.
+Many of the cases were emotionally charged, presented complex evidentiary issues, and involved significant Constitutional rights and liberty interests.

 SCR 60.04(1)(m) provides that "[a] judge may not disclose or use, for any purpose unrelated to judicial duties, nonpublic information acquired in a judicial capacity."
-Accordingly, given the confidentiality protecting the children and families involved in juvenile court proceedings over which I have presided during my judicial tenure, I am unable to describe particular cases.
-Two of the most significant types of cases I have heard as a judge involve termination of parental rights ("TPR") and petitions for waiver of juveniles into adult criminal court.
+Accordingly, given the confidentiality protecting the children and families involved in juvenile court proceedings over which I presided, I am unable to describe particular cases I heard in children's court.
+Two of the most significant types of cases I heard as a circuit court judge involved termination of parental rights ("TPR") and petitions for waiver of juveniles into adult criminal court.
 In the first phase of a TPR action, a determination is made-via party admissions, jury trial or court trial-as to whether one or more grounds exist for terminating parental rights.
 In the second phase, the court alone determines whether to terminate parental rights, with the best interests of the child the prevailing consideration.
 The court is statutorily obligated to consider six statutory factors during the dispositional phase of the proceedings, including the likelihood the child will be adopted, whether the child has substantial relationships with the parents or other biological family members, whether it would be harmful to sever those relationships, the duration of separation of the parents from the child, and whether the child will be able to enter a more stable and permanent family relationship if the biological parents' rights are terminated.
 That ultimate decision, like many others I have made as a judge, highlights the tremendous power possessed by trial court judges, who significantly and permanently impact the lives of individuals with cases before the courts.